-Home Value Estimator results provide a helpful baseline based on public data, but they don’t tell the whole story.
-If you’re ready for a more accurate picture—especially if you've made recent upgrades—I can put together a Comparative Market Analysis (CMA) that factors in your home's unique condition and the most relevant recent local sales.
+Home value estimator results provide a helpful baseline based on public data.
+However, they don’t tell the whole story.
+If you’re ready for a more accurate picture, I can put together a Comparative Market Analysis (CMA).

 The condition, upgrades, lot features, and micro-location